App Power: Your New Performance-Based ASO KPI

 Key point: By taking into account category competitiveness, the App Power helps you compare the power of an app with its competitor(s) even when they don’t rank in the same category.

-Insight #3: The App Power allows you to measure an app’s performance in the long term
+Measure an app’s performance in the long term with App Power

 Last but not least, the App Power provides an accurate indication of the success of an app globally over time.